Autism (ASD) Assessment Services & Multisensory Learning Support in Ashfield

 Enhancing Encouragement and Nurturing in Autism Learning Support

-How Can the NDIS Support Individuals with Autism?
+What Support Can be Accessed Through the NDIS for Individuals with Autism?

-Are You Excited to Delve into the World of Multisensory Learning?
+Are You Prepared to Discover the Power of Multisensory Learning?

 This is especially important for people who struggle with processing the nuances of language as many of those with autism do.
 The goal of the Neurosensory team is to empower students of all ages to build learning and study habits that serve them all through life – not just at school, as they can assist with social abilities, too.